Peccary-PMX/Peccary/README.md

 > devtools::install_github("Peccary-PMX/Peccary")

-To **update** Peccary if already installed (and to have the latest version of all sub-packages), please execute instead:
+To **update** Peccary if already installed (to have the latest version of all sub-packages), please execute instead:

 > devtools::install_github(c("Peccary-PMX/Peccary", "Peccary-PMX/PeccAnalysis", "Peccary-PMX/PeccaReverse", "Peccary-PMX/PeccaResult"))